nohal/dashboardsk_pi/README.md

 ## Dependencies

-The plugin requires wxWidgets 3.0 (3.1+ very strongly encouraged, support for 3.0 will be completely dropped as soon as 3.2 makes it to the major Linux distributions) or newer and targets OpenCPN 5.6 or newer.
+The plugin uses wxWidgets 3.2 or newer (although building against wxWidgets 3.0 may still be possible until we start to hard-enforce use of wxBitmapBundle) and targets OpenCPN 5.7 or newer with plugin API 1.18.

 ## Compiling